Nandtel/spring-boot-angular2-starter/README.md

 gulp
 ```

-In this way, all changes in [webapp directory](/src/main/webapp/) will be syncronized with [static directory](/src/main/resources/static/) static directory of Spring Boot.
+In this way, all changes in [webapp directory](/src/main/webapp/) will be syncronized with [static directory](/src/main/resources/static/) of Spring Boot.

 ## Technologies